Rodman's

 Grocery store and pharmacy in Washington, D.C.

-Rodman's Discount Gormet is a grocery store and pharmacy in the Friendship Heights neighborhood of Washington, D.C.
-The area's original discounter of nationally branded products, family-owned and operated since 1955.
+Rodman's is a grocery store and pharmacy in the Friendship Heights neighborhood of Washington, D.C.
+The popular local discounter has been family-owned and operated since 1955.
 Rodman's has been anointed by the Washington Post as the "Weirdest Little Drugstore In Washington".

-Originally opened in 1955 and located at 5124 Wisconsin Ave., Rodman's was forced to move in late 1968 as the WMATA began construction on the Red Line of the D.C. metro system.
-The Friendship Heights Metro station was to be built adjacent to the store, and WMATA estimated that Rodman's would have to close its doors for up to three years during construction.
-Rodman's relocated to 5100 Wisconsin Ave., just a few hundred yards south, where they reside today.
+First located at 5317 Wisconsin Ave., a fire destroyed its original building in May 1965.
+Rodman's moved to a new location at 5100 Wisconsin Avenue in October of that year, where the flagship store still resides today.

+Initially a discount drug store, Rodman's began selling discount gourmet foods in 1983.
+Today Rodman's has 2 additional locations in Maryland and sells a large selection of international foods, beer and wine, and a wide range of housewares and health and beauty supplies in the basement of the DC location.